 How to Cook Soft/Hard Boiled Quail Eggs

-- Bring water to boil in a saucepan.
-The amount of water should be just enough cold water to cover the eggs.
+- Bring water to a boil in a saucepan.
+There should be enough to cover the eggs.

 - Bring to just under boiling, then carefully submerge the eggs.

 - Cook the eggs for 2.5 minutes (soft-boiled) to 3.5 minutes (hard-boiled).

 - Remove the eggs with a slotted spoon and transfer them to an ice bath.